biZan7X/How-Well-u-know-bizan/README.md

 # How-Well-u-know-bizan

- A CLI working on Node.js
+A CLI working on Node.js.

+made with the intention to learn the concepts of javascript.